kusari-network/kusari-docs/docs/deep-dives/staking.md

 **Misconduct**

-Misconducts are behavious that poses a security or monetary risk to the network or can cause mass collusions.
+Misconducts are behaviours that pose a security or monetary risk to the network or can cause mass collusions.
 Therefore, misconducts are the highest punished behaviours in the Kusari and Smart DEX Chain networks.
 Reported and confirmed slashes in that category can lead to the transfer of the funds inside the validator pool to the treasury and could ulitmately be burned.